Replacement product: DTX-EFM2

 - Clean AND inspect the TRCs.

-- Connect the main and remote units together as shown below with a singlemode rated adapter.
+- Connect the main and remote units together as shown below:

 - Rotate the dial to SPECIAL FUNCTIONS.

-- With Set Reference selected, press ENTER then TEST.
+- With Set Reference selected, press the TEST Key.

 - You will then be presented with the results of the Reference.